pdxpro0098/100_C_Programs/README.md

 86. Program to arrange an entered string in Alphabetical order.

-87. Develop a program to input a list of elements in a double dimensional array of 3x3 and print the maximum and the minimum elements alongwith their location within the array.
+87. Develop a program to input a list of elements in a double dimensional array of 3x3 and print the maximum and the minimum elements along with their location within the array.

-88. Program to Sort a given Array in Descending Order.
+✔️ 88.
+Program to Sort a given Array in Descending Order.

 89. This function allows the user to enter a number and than rounds it off, correct to the nearest integer.